-One of the most difficult questions that parents are faced with has nothing to do with reindeer flight or the physics of Santa Claus's flight path -- it's a practical matter concerning a chimney.
-After all, according to Christmas folklore, when Santa drops by your house to deliver his presents, he doesn't knock on your door or break any windows in the process.
-Instead, after landing on your roof, Santa climbs down the chimney, stuffs your stockings, places gifts under the tree and takes a quick milk-and-cookies break before climbing back up the chimney.
+One of the most difficult questions that parents face has nothing to do with reindeer flight or the physics of Santa Claus' flight path — it's a practical matter concerning a chimney.
+After all, when Santa drops by your house to deliver his presents, he doesn't knock on your door or break any windows in the process.
+Instead, after landing his sleigh on your roof, Santa climbs down the chimney, stuffs your stockings, places gifts under the tree and takes a quick milk-and-cookies break before climbing back up the chimney.

 But how does Santa get down your chimney in the first place?
 Can he even fit into a chimney?
 Does he drop straight down, or does he use special climbing equipment?
 And what happens if you don't even have a chimney?
 Does that mean people without chimneys don't get any presents at all?

-Michael C. LaBarbera, a professor of organismal biology and anatomy and geophysical sciences at the University of Chicago, believes that reducing the distance between molecular bonds could do the trick.
-There's a lot of empty space between the nucleus of an atom and the electrons surrounding it, so moving everything closer together could potentially decrease the size of an object.
-The mass of the object stays the same, of course, so that may explain any loud crashes that might come from the fireplace if Santa slipped [source: University of Chicago].
+Michael C. LaBarbera, a professor emeritus of organismal biology and anatomy and geophysical sciences at the University of Chicago, explained that reducing the distance between molecular bonds could work for movie monsters and other creatures that need to get small in a hurry.
+There's a lot of empty space between the nucleus of an atom and the electrons surrounding it, so moving everything closer together could potentially decrease the size of an object, but leave the object's mass unchanged.